nathangeffen/cagl/docs/userguide.md

 This is the output:

-| cat: Fat, lazy and lovable domestic pet
+    cat: Fat, lazy and lovable domestic pet
-| giraffe: strange animal with absurdly long neck
+    giraffe: strange animal with absurdly long neck
-| lion: Dangerous, lazy and lovable wild animal
+    lion: Dangerous, lazy and lovable wild animal
-| mouse: type of cat food
+    mouse: type of cat food
-| springbok: type of lion food
+    springbok: type of lion food

 Note that it's in alphabetical order even though we inserted the entries arbitrarily.
-The CAGL binary tree container functions always add entries in alphabetical order and unless you wilfully find a way to invalidate the order of the tree, the tree will remain ordered.
+The CAGL binary tree container modification functions maintain entries in alphabetical order and unless you intentionally invalidate the order of the tree, it will remain ordered.
 This is in contrast to arrays and lists.
 It's valid to scramble the order of any CAGL array or list, but the tree container is always ordered.

 This example is ridiculously contrived because in practice you'd typically get the words and definitions from standard input.
 So let's rewrite our *populate_dictionary* function to do just that: